 Recipe Chef Notes + Tips

-How To Reheat: Cover with foil or a oven safe lid and cook at 350° for 15-20 minutes or until hot.
+How to Reheat: Cover with foil or an oven-safe lid and cook at 350° for 15-20 minutes or until hot.

-It is very important that the cauliflower be drained completely before mixing with the sauce or else it will become runny.
+It is very important that the cauliflower is drained completely before mixing with the sauce or else it will become runny.